k0d3x8its/attention-grabber/README.md

 5. **Power Supply**
    - A suitable power source to power the Feather Huzzah and NeoPixel Featherwing.

-## Instruction Manual/Documentation
+## Documentation

 ### Hardware Setup

 1. **Connect the NeoPixel Featherwing to the Feather Huzzah**:
-   - Use the Featherwing Doubler to stack the NeoPixel Featherwing on top of the Feather Huzzah.
+   - Use the Featherwing Doubler to connect the NeoPixel Featherwing to the Feather Huzzah.
 Ensure the connections are secure.

 2. **Wire the Physical Button**:
    - Connect one terminal of the physical button to a GPIO pin on the Feather Huzzah (for example, GPIO12).
-Connect the other terminal to the ground (GND).
+Connect the other terminal to the ground (GND). (*coming soon*)

 3. **Power the System**:
    - Connect a suitable power supply to the Feather Huzzah to power both the Feather Huzzah and the NeoPixel Featherwing.
+This can be 5V via USB or 3.3V via the JST connector.

 ### Software Setup